Fun Fire Pit Swing Set: Practical 11-Step Project

 FirePitSwingSet06

-The cheater beams you used before are perfect templates for the real beams in terms of where the lag bolts are going to go.
+The fire pit swing set’s cheater beams you used before are perfect templates for the real beams in terms of where the lag bolts are going to go.
 Use the screw holes on the cheater beams as a template for the countersunk lag bolt holes on the actual beams.
 I countersank my lag bolts about 1/2 inch.
 Drill holes in the beams that are the same diameter as the lag bolts but just drill a pilot hole down into the posts or use the hole made by the screws holding the cheater beams.

-Set the beams on the posts in the order we numbered them before and place the lag bolts with washers into each of your drilled holes.
+Set the fire pit swing set beams on the posts in the order we numbered them before and place the lag bolts with washers into each of your drilled holes.
 Using the socket set, start cranking one side of the first beam into the post.
 Once it is in there a bit but before it is tight.
 Drill pilot holes for the 4″ deck screws that will hold the beams together tight.
 Then screw in the deck screws.
 If your angles and posts are true, there will be no gaps between beams.
 Now finish ratcheting down the lag bolts, repeat this for each beam.

 FirePitSwingSet07

-Remember when I said to mark the centerline of the beams when you first cut them?
-Here is where that comes in handy.
-Set each 2×6 board so that it lays over the center line on two beams.
-Use a speed square or straight edge to mark the cut on each end of the board.
-The cut on the board should match the centerline on the beam.
-Number these boards on top so you can keep them in order.
+Number these boards on top of the fire pit swing set so you can keep them in order.
 I suggest you cut each board one at a time and then place them on the structure to make sure they fit properly.
 That way, if you cut one board too short, you can cheat a little by cutting the next a little longer.
 You will also want to trim the outside edge of each board so it does not poke over the beam.
 That gives a much cleaner look.

 Oh, and these boards have the same cut angle as the beams.
 30 degrees.